JensJoschi/variability_timing/methods.md

 ## climate data

-To calculate winter onset and environmental predictability at various locations, I used the GHCN-Daily dataset (Menne et al., 2012), version 3.22 which includes weather station data from throughout the world (Menne et al., 2018).
+To calculate winter onset and environmental predictability at various locations, I used the GHCN-Daily dataset (Menne et al., 2012), which includes weather station data from throughout the world (Menne et al., 2018).
 I used the mean of daily minimum and maximum temperatures to calculate daily average temperatures of ~5-50 years for each station.
 I then calculated winter onset in each year as the day on which temperatures falls below x °C for the yth time (starting the "year" in midsummer), and used standard devitation among years to estimate winter variability.
 To calculate winter predictability, I first calculated the slope of the last 30 days before winter onset, and used the between-years standard deviation in that slope.
 As a more exploratory approach, I added a calculation of the "colour of noise", i.e. the slope coefficient in a power spectral density plot.

 ## empirical data

 I searched the web of science database for "(photoperiodic AND (geogr\* OR range)) OR (photoperiod\* AND latitud\*) OR (photoperiod\* AND longitud\*), filtered all relevant articles, and did a forward-citation search (approx. 2000 references in total).
 I also checked the references of two books (1 todo).
 I then contacted some authors to obtain unpublished data (todo).
 61 studies reported PRCs under at least 3 day lengths for at least 3 populations, but only 30 studies were of sufficient quality.
 I extracted the photoperiodic response curves from these 30 studies along with their sampling locations, and estimated the means (LD 50, critical day length), range of photoperiodic induction and slopes with a dose-response-curve analysis.

+## combining the datasets

+To get estimates of predictability/variability/mean winter at the study site, I averaged the estimates from the 5 closest stations within a 5° radius (weighted by 1/euclidian distance).

 ## correlation of phoperiodic response with latitude

 I correlated the critical day length (day length at which 50 % of all offspring switch to diapause) with latitude of origin.
 I used a linear mixed-effects model of form
 CDL ~ latitude + 1|(study nested in species/genus/order)
- and weighted the model by the inverse of the standard error of the critical day length estimate.
+ and weighted the model by the exponential of the inverse of the standard error of the critical day length estimate.
+I did the same for a correlation of CDL with expected CDL based on the day length at winter onset.

 ## correlation of slope in photoperiodic response with variability/predictability

-To get estimates of predictability/variability/mean winter at the study site, I averaged the estimates from the 5 closest stations within a 5° radius (weighted by 1/euclidian distance).
-I then correlated winter unpredictability and variability with the slope of the PRCs using the following model: slope ~ variability*predictability + (1|study in species/genus/order) (todo) where individuals slopes were weighted by the inverse of their standard error, and scaled by the study mean. (todo).
+ I then correlated winter unpredictability and variability with the slope of the PRCs using the following model: slope ~ variability*predictability + (1|study in genus/order) where individuals slopes were weighted by the inverse of their standard error